 Pradosh Vrat is a sacred fasting day observed by Hindus to please Lord Shiva.
 It falls on the ‘Trayodashi’ (13th day) in each lunar fortnight of traditional Hindu calendar.
 This implies that there are two observances of Pradosh Vrat, in ‘Shukla Paksha’ (the waxing phase of moon) and ‘Krishna Paksha’ (the waning phase of moon) of every Hindu month.
 When this occurrence of Pradosh Vrat falls on a Tuesday it is called as ‘Bhauma Pradosh Vrat’.
 The word ‘bhauma’ is another name for ‘Mangal or planet mars, which is also the presiding deity of a Tuesday or Mangalwar.
 The period of twilight is considered most befitting for performing the Bhauma Pradosh Vrat rituals.
 It is stated in the Hindu Puranas that during this time the divine couple (Lord Shiva and Goddess Parvati) are in the most favourable and propitious mood.
 Devotees worship Lord Shiva and observe a fast on this day to benefit fruitful results.

-Bhauma Pradosh Vrat 2018 is on February 13 Tuesday
+Bhauma Pradosh Vrat 2018 was on February 13 Tuesday